poorvikabn066-dotcom/Farmwise-prototype-/README-1.md

 **Core idea:**

 - Sticks are loaded onto removable stainless-steel mesh trays inside an enclosed drying chamber.
-- A thermostat-controlled heater and fans dry the sticks in 4–5 hours instead of 9 hours.
+- A thermostat-controlled heater and fans dry the sticks in 4–5 hours instead of 1 or 2 days
 - Once dry, each tray tilts automatically and slides the sticks onto a chute feeding the packaging section — removing manual unloading.
 - An ESP32 microcontroller reads temperature/humidity/PIR sensors and automatically switches the heater, fans and fragrance pump.
 - Power comes from a 100 Wp solar panel with battery backup, switching automatically to the 230 V grid when solar is insufficient.